Skip to content

 The labels that licensed their catalogs to Spotify and Apple Music early set the terms of the new market.
 The ones that spent years suing ended up licensing too, but on someone else’s terms, with less negotiating power and less revenue to show for it.

-The Bitcoin version
+The digital payments version

 Same technology.
 Different question.
 Different outcome.

-The Microsoft cloud version
+The enterprise software version

-Some partners saw cloud as cheaper distribution.
+Some vendors saw cloud as cheaper distribution.
 Take the same software, host it somewhere else, cut the infrastructure costs.
 That was the efficiency play.
 They competed on price, margins shrank, and most of them are gone.

 The professional services version